Table of Contents

 However, we can’t ignore the fact that some have caused injuries.
 There are some precautions which need to be taken to ensure safety.
 Below we discuss the common mistakes in an installation that can make ceiling fans unsafe.

-Floor to Ceiling Distance
+Floor to ceiling distance

-That’s the best way to make your fan safe from inadvertent contact with the fan.
+That’s the best way to ensure people don’t make inadvertent contact with the fan.
 You can maximize the downward air movement when the fan blades are set around 8 or 9 feet from the floor.

-For ceilings that are lower than 8 feet from the floor, home owners can opt for low-profile fan models.
+For ceilings that are lower than 8 feet from the floor, homeowners can opt for low-profile fan models.
 Fan blades should also be at least 18 inches from the walls.

-Lack of Support
+Lack of support

 One of the main reasons why most people consider these fans unsafe is the fact that some do break free from the ceiling.
 To deal with such a problem, it is advisable to make sure the fan is supported by an electrical junction box that has been listed for that use.

 A junction box will support your fully assembled fan, however, it is important to understand that it can also exert additional forces causing the support to fail if it is not upgraded in due time.

 When fan blades are misaligned from one another, they are bound to cause this defect.
 This can be dangerous if the fan continues to operate in this state.
-The problem can be as a result of the following differences.
+The problem can be a result of the following differences.